Heritage at Risk 2016

 - Grade I West Horsley Place in Surrey is a remarkable example of a country house that was once a courtier's house in a family who were popular with the Tudors and Stuarts.
 It has been added to the Register because in periods of neglect, water has attacked the internal timber frame and there are signs of significant structural problems.
 The new owner, broadcaster Bamber Gascoigne, has formed a trust to tackle the problems.
 An opera house is being built in the grounds which will contribute to the upkeep and start the new life of the site while the house undergoes renovations.

 - Aviary at ZSL London Zoo designed by Lord Snowdon and when it opened was Britain’s first walk-through aviary and the second biggest in the world.
 Standing proud beside Regent’s Canal it has been a London landmark since it was built in 1965.
-It is now in need of repair and ZSL London Zoo has secured Heritage Lottery funding to turn it into a new innovative space for animals and visitors.
+It is now in need of repair and ZSL London Zoo has secured National Lottery Heritage Fund funding to turn it into a new innovative space for animals and visitors.

 - Grade II* Mersham Court Barn in Ashford, Kent is a large, very fine and rare timber-framed threshing barn dating probably from the 15th century.
 The barn has for some time been suffering from water damage caused by a leaking roof and structural movement after falling out of agricultural use.
 Solutions are being sought which will allow the barn to be restored and a new use found for it which is compatible with its special architectural qualities.

 - The Grade I listed King’s Lynn Minster in Norfolk was originally founded around 1095 as part of the Benedictine Priory serving the wealthy medieval port of Lynn.
 The Minster is over 230 feet long with dramatic twin west towers.
-It has decaying high-level masonry but the Heritage Lottery Fund has offered a grant for the first phase of repairs to masonry of the west towers.
+It has decaying high-level masonry but the National Lottery Heritage Fund has offered a grant for the first phase of repairs to masonry of the west towers.

 Sites rescued and removed from the Register in 2016 include: